 Model fits implies that the parameters were fit to data.
 It is unclear if this was the case.

-We thank the reviewer for this comment.
-We adjusted the phrasing in this section (lines 417 &422) to make sure it is clear that we are fitting models to simulated data as described in Wilson and Collins (2019).
+We have adjusted the phrasing in this section (lines 417 &422) to make sure it is clear that we are fitting models to simulated data as described in Wilson and Collins (2019).

 What "objective model comparisons"?